unfulvio/mustacciuoli/README.txt

 == Description ==

-Brings Mustache template engine to WordPress in one of its PHP and one of its Javascript implementations so you can use Mustache template files in your theme development and reuse the same template files across two languages.
+Brings Mustache template engine to WordPress in one of its PHP https://github.com/bobthecow/mustache.php and one of its Javascript https://github.com/janl/mustache.js implementations so you can use Mustache template files in your theme development and reuse the same template files across two languages.

+Unlike other frameworks, WordPress lacks of a template engine for its themes, relying on a well-established PHP template hierarchy.
+A template engine could prove useful to separate logic (code) from content (text) and presentation (html), resulting in more clarity, better code readability and maintenance, and even ability to share template files across different frameworks, languages or systems.

-An interesting case use would be combining Mustache with WordPress JSON API to supply data to template files for example.
+For example, an interesting case use would be combining Mustache with WordPress JSON API http://wp-api.org/ to supply data to template files.

 == Installation ==